liferay/liferay-docs/develop/tutorials/articles/osgi/developing-osgi-plugins-for-liferay-intro.markdown

 ---

  ![Tip](../../images/tip-pen-paper.png) **Note:** Liferay 6.2's OSGi runtime is experimental and unsupported.
+It should be considered a technology preview at this time.

 ---

 ## Creating Liferay OSGi Plugins

 OSGi web application bundles are usually distributed as JAR files.
-They're architecturally very similar to standard web application archives.
-However, OSGi web application bundles differ from standard web applications archives in that they must include additional metadata that's required for operating in an OSGi framework.
-The OSGi specification does not require a specific file extension for web application bundles but web application bundles typically have a `.jar` extension but a `.war` extension is also possible.
+They're architecturally similar to standard web application archives.
+OSGi web application bundles differ from standard web applications archives, however, in that they must include additional metadata that's required for operating in an OSGi framework.
+The OSGi specification does not require a specific file extension for web application bundles: web application bundles typically have a `.jar` extension but a `.war` extension is also possible.

 To create an OSGi plugin for Liferay, you need a Liferay Plugins SDK.
 You can download a Plugins SDK from